 Are you a fan of foreshadowing?
 Do you go limp with love for liminal spaces?
 Does your heart go pitter-patter for performativity?
 I’m so curious which of these articles on ELA concepts you most love, so do share in the comments section.

 See something missing?
-If you want a vocabulary word, grammatical concept, or literary device explained by my next article, do leave a comment with your request, and I’ll see what I can do to create something fabulous for you.
+If you want a vocabulary word, grammatical concept, or literary device explained with creative drawings in my next article, do leave a comment with your request, and I’ll see what I can do to concoct something fabulous for you.
 Hooray for English language learning love!

 The author, Lillie Marshall, is 6-foot-tall National Board Certified Teacher of English, fitness fan, and mother of two who has been a public school educator since 2003.
 She launched Around the World “L” Travel and Life Blog in 2009, and over 3.7 million readers have now visited this site.
 Lillie also runs TeachingTraveling.com and DrawingsOf.com.
 Subscribe to her monthly newsletter, and follow @WorldLillie on social media!